 Neighborhoods' Link to City Hall

-As part of the Community Relations Department the City’s Neighborhood and Information Center (NIC) provides a link between City government and Southfield residents.
-The NIC is located in the lobby of City Hall and is open to the public from 8 a.m. to 5 p.m. weekdays.
+As part of the Community Relations Department, the City’s Neighborhood and Information Center (NIC) provides a vital link between City government and Southfield residents.
+Located in the main lobby of City Hall, the NIC is open to the public weekdays from 8 a.m. to 5 p.m.
 For visitors, home seekers and homeowners, the NIC is a valuable source of information about the City and Community.
 The Center provides relocation information, welcome packets, school information as well as information about City of Southfield services and programs.

 More than just an information source, the NIC also: